How efficient is the fire and rescue service at keeping people safe and secure from fire and other risks?

 How well does the FRS use resources to manage risk?

-Lancashire Fire and Rescue Service is good at making best use of resources.
-But we found the following area in which it needs to improve:
+Cleveland Fire Brigade is good at making best use of resources.
+But we found the following areas in which it needs to improve:

 Areas for improvement